nils247207/biol217a/protocol.md

 **2.** Genome binning by **anvi´o**.
 The contigs will be grouped and assigned to individuel genomes. **anvi´o** uses binners like Metabat2 and binsanity in the background:

-- creating an anvi´o profile from .sorted.bam and .contig.db:
+- creating an anvi´o profile from .sorted.bam and .contig.db (only precesses contigs longer than 2500nts):
 ```bash
 #!/bin/bash
 #SBATCH --nodes=1